 In addition, the camera picks up vivid colors and has a 78-degree field of view.
 Allowing you to accommodate up to two players in one shot.

 Often when a live stream appears grainy, it’s due to a low light level in the room, and not necessarily the quality of the camera.
 To fix this, the C922X has a poor-light correction feature, that allows for brighter and more high definition images, even in low light.

 The C922X also comes with an app that allows you to tweak numerous settings to your personal preference on the fly.

 In terms of sound, the C922X features a decent pair omnidirectional microphones that sit on either side of the camera and pick up sound clearly.

 To conclude, while it’s a little more expensive for a webcam, the C922X provides a healthy suite of features that set it apart from its competitors.

 Sometimes the one camera that’s most often overlooked is the one in your pocket.
-In 2019, smartphones have huge potential for YouTube content creators due to significant improvements in mobile optics and rich application marketplaces.
+Today, smartphones have huge potential for YouTube content creators due to significant improvements in mobile optics and rich application marketplaces.

 Many Android phones have also made the leap into exceptional mobile photography.
 Take the new Samsung Galaxy S10, for example.
 Like the iPhone XS, the S10 also has 4K video, and slow-motion.
 The S10 also features “super slo-mo” that shoots an astonishing 960 frames per second.